madfarizki/cinemads/README.md

 # Quicks

-This project is a web application created by Ahmad Alfarizki for job application purposes.
 The application, called "CineMads," is a platform for exploring movies, featuring various functionalities such as browsing popular movies, trending movies, and more.

 ## Demo [https://cinemads.madfariz.my.id](https://cinemads.madfariz.my.id)